-If you want to erect tunnel netting, you can choose from three types of frames to support your nets from the plants.
+If you want to erect tunnel netting, you can choose three types of frames to support your nets from the plants.
 The first choice is the hoop frame.
-This is made from poly pipe hoops and wires are between hoops to stop sagging.
+This is made from poly pipe hoops, with wires between hoops to stop sagging.
 The movement of nets over pipes does not cause damage

 The second choice is the coathanger system.
-This makes use of a lightweight metal frame shaped like a coathanger and held above the canopy on a single wooden or metal pole.
+This used a lightweight metal frame shaped like a coathanger and held above the canopy on a single wooden or metal pole.
 The wires between the frames hold the net away from the canopy

 Lastly, you can choose a single pole and wireframe.
-This is a single-pole with wire above the canopy and holds the net above the canopy with net resting against sides of the trees.
+This is a single pole with wire above the canopy and holds the net above the canopy with the net resting against the sides of the trees.
 The fruit touching the sides of the nets can be damaged

 - Drape Net

 - The net sections are thrown over individual trees or rows near ripening

 - You can net the trees up to 3 meters high

 - If your trees are taller than 3 meters, use a cherry picker or tractor.

 You can get contractors to provide a complete design and construction service.

 If you undertake full canopy net construction by yourself, we advise you to obtain professional advice before construction.